 This project has now concluded.

-This project has led to two submissions to the VET reform taskforce:
+This project has led to several submissions to national VET processes:

 A pilot project 'Ways of seeing: Reconceptualising skills' was carried out in 2010 by Erica Smith and Julian Teicher, in the service industries, funded by Service Skills Australia.

 The findings of that project can be found on the VOCED website.

 For further information about the research, please contact Professor Erica Smith on 03 5327 9665 or at firstname.lastname@example.org